-But when you read the prophets, who spoke to real people in real circumstances of life, not unlike ours, you find that their main concern was to call people to repentance in order to avoid God's wrath.
 The false prophets tried to stop men like Micah from speaking: "'Do not prophesy,' their prophets say.
 'Do not prophesy about these things; disgrace will NOT overtake us!'"
 (2:6).
 They were wrong then and they are wrong now.
 Still, God reveals again that He is not finished with "Jacob," with the descendants of Abraham and Isaac.
 "I will surely gather all of you, O Jacob; I will surely bring together the remnant of Israel ...
 Their King will pass through before them" (2:12-13).

-How often God mentions the "remnant," those whom He has chosen and in whom He will work to bring them to Him by repentance and faith, through the work of His Spirit.
+God often mentions the "remnant," those whom He has chosen and in whom He will work to bring them to Himself by repentance and faith, through the work of His Spirit.
 Mercy is such a marvelously beautiful thing!!
 As the false prophets declare that all is well, Micah says, "As for me, I am filled with power, with the Spirit of the LORD, and with justice and might to declare to Jacob his transgression, to Israel his sin" (3:8).
 Even this is mercy, for unless there is an awareness of sin there will never be confession or forgiveness from the LORD, our God!
 "Yet they lean upon the LORD and say, 'Is not the LORD among us?
 No disaster will come upon us!'"
 (3:11).
 There is no end to the ability of people to deny the truth.
 But denying the truth does not change the truth.

 Yes, the nations will gather against God's people and Jerusalem, "but they do not know the thoughts of the LORD; they do not understand His plan, He who gathers them like sheaves to the threshing floor" (4:12).
 Surely, Micah is pointing to the gathering of the nations at Armageddon, Revelation 16:16.
 God's plan will be perfectly fulfilled, and He will show Himself glorious in the eyes of His people before all the nations of the earth.
 In speaking even more specifically of Jesus at His first coming, Micah says, "They will strike Israel's ruler on the cheek with a rod ... but you, Bethlehem, Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be Ruler over Israel, whose origins are from of old, from ancient times" (5:1-2).